higby/wwww/src/pages/colophon.md

 The look, feel, and content of this site has been inspired by very _very_ many people, so many so that I made a whole page just for my [inspirations](/inspiration/).

-The primary font used is [Inter](https://rsms.me/inter/) and the monospaced font is [Source Code Pro](https://adobe-fonts.github.io/source-code-pro/).
+The primary font used is [Apfel Grotezk](https://www.collletttivo.it/) and the monospaced font is [JetBrains Mono](https://www.jetbrains.com/lp/mono/).

 The stylesheet is built from [Natural Selection](https://github.com/frontaid/natural-selection/), and adheres to the [8 Point Grid System](https://tanzu.vmware.com/content/built-to-adapt/intro-to-the-8-point-grid-system-2/) (kinda).
 Heading sizes were calculated using the [Typographic Scale Tool](https://spencermortensen.com/articles/typographic-scale/).